moneyadviceservice/publify/README.md

     $ brew install openssl

-And then you can force brew to symlink the `openssl` headers and libraries somewhere where they'll be found:
+And then you can install the gem:

+    $ gem install eventmachine -v 1.0.7 -- --with-cppflags=-I/usr/local/opt/openssl/include

-    $ brew link openssl --force
+Forcing brew to symlink `openssl` like so  `brew link openssl --force` is not recommended anymore:

+    Warning: Refusing to link: openssl
+    Linking keg-only openssl means you may end up linking against the insecure, deprecated system OpenSSL while using the headers from Homebrew's openssl.
+    Instead, pass the full include/library paths to your compiler e.g.:
+      -I/usr/local/opt/openssl/include -L/usr/local/opt/openssl/lib

 Or see the issue mentioned above for alternative solutions.